 Petition for a Change of Residency

-All students requesting a change of residency status must submit a City University Residence Form (PDF) to the Office of the Registrar along with sufficient supporting documentation (PDF) no later than the end of the third week of classes of the semester for which the change is to be effective.
+The Graduate Center or Craig Newmark School of Journalism students requesting a change of residency status must submit a completed Residency - Application for NY State Resiency (PDF) along with sufficient supporting documentation to the Registrar's Office no later than the end of the third week of classes of the semester for which the change is to be effective.
 Unless a written petition is filed with the Registrar by the deadline and the Vice President for Student Affairs is notified in writing of the pending petition, no retroactive changes in residency can be made.